ServiceNow/geo-bench/README.md

 Set `$GEO_BENCH_DIR` to your preferred location.
 If not set, it will be stored in `$HOME/dataset/geobench`.

 Next, use the [download script](https://github.com/ServiceNow/geo-bench/blob/main/geobench/geobench_download.py).
-This will automatically download from [Zenodo](https://zenodo.org/communities/geo-bench/)
+This will automatically download from [Hugging Face](https://huggingface.co/datasets/recursix/geo-bench-1.0)

 Run the command: